openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/02-initial-project-scaffolding.md

 Note that when generating the scaffolding for an operator, you can specify whether the operator should be configured so as to only monitor a single namespace, or all namespaces in a cluster.

 In this example operator, the default of monitoring a single namespace only will be used.
+Such an operator would usually need be installed separately into each namespace that needs monitoring.

-If you needed to implement an operator which can monitor all namespaces, you can supply the `--cluster-scoped` option to `operator-sdk new` when run.
+If you need to implement an operator which can be installed once, and monitor all namespaces, you can supply the `--cluster-scoped` option to `operator-sdk new` when run.
+An operator that needs to be able to monitor all namespaces may need more complicated logic to track resources it manages.